Refactoring: The one technique that can save your project

 Refactoring is not an optional task.
-It's a form of professional survival.
-If something hurts now, it will break tomorrow, so pay special attention to the signs.
+It's a matter of professional survival.
+If something hurts now, tomorrow it will hurt more, so pay special attention to the signs.

-Develop the knowledge you need to know what to do and trust your tests.
+Develop the knowledge required to identify what is needed to do and trust your tests.

-Embrace continuous refactoring to reduce the high risk of dealing with large refactors.
+Embrace continuous refactoring to reduce the high risks of dealing with large refactors.

-Do it often, with a clear purpose and focus on progress, not perfection.
+Do it often, with a clear purpose in mind, and focus on progress, not perfection.